Towards Disentangled Preference Optimization Dynamics: Suppress the Loser, Preserve the Winner: Introduction

 \section{Introduction}

 Aligning large language models (LLMs) with human preferences has shifted from online reinforcement learning from human feedback (RLHF) pipelines~\citep{christiano2017deep,bai2022training,ouyang2022training} to stable offline optimization.
-Direct preference optimization (DPO)~\citep{rafailov2023direct} catalyzed this shift by reframing alignment as a classification problem~\citep{xiao2025connection}, spawning a wide family of objectives that improve efficiency~\citep{tang2024generalized,wang2024beyond}, mitigate length bias~\citep{park2024disentangling,meng2024simpo}, and incorporate constraints~\citep{xu2024contrastive,azar2024general}.
+Direct preference optimization (DPO)~\citep{rafailov2023direct} catalyzed this shift by reframing alignment as a classification problem \citep{xiao2025connection}, spawning a wide family of objectives, e.g., improving efficiency \citep{tang2024generalized,wang2024beyond}, mitigating length bias \citep{park2024disentangling,meng2024simpo}, and incorporating constraints~\citep{xu2024contrastive,azar2024general}.

-However, increasing the preference margin alone does not determine how the chosen and rejected likelihoods move.
-Ideally, training suppresses the rejected response without degrading the chosen one, which we formalize as Pathway (iii) (\cref{subsec:incentive_score_unified}).
-In contrast, many margin-based objectives entangle these updates, where suppressing the loser also drags down the winner, causing likelihood displacement \citep{razin2025unintentional} and exhibiting gradient entanglement~\citep{yuan2025a}, the squeezing effect~\citep{ren2025learning}, and 3D-properties~\citep{yan2025dproperties}.
+However, increasing the preference margin alone does not determine how the chosen and rejected likelihoods evolve.
+Ideally, training suppresses the rejected response without degrading the chosen one \citep{yuan2025a}, which we formalize as Pathway (iii) (\cref{subsec:incentive_score_unified}).
+In contrast, many margin‑based objectives, like DPO, exhibit entangled gradients \citep{yuan2025a}, where suppressing the loser also drags down the winner, causing likelihood displacement \citep{razin2025unintentional}, the squeezing effect \citep{ren2025learning}, and 3D‑properties \citep{yan2025dproperties}.